N-formylglutamate deformylase

+N-formylglutamate deformylase is an enzyme characterised from rats and Pseudomonas putida which catalyzes the hydrolysis of N-formyl-L-glutamic acid to L-glutamic acid and formic acid:

+The reaction is part of the catabolism of histidine, and the enzyme has been located in the genome of Pseudomonas putida.

-This enzyme belongs to the family of hydrolases, those acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
+This enzyme is a hydrolase, one acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
 The systematic name of this enzyme class is N-formyl-L-glutamate amidohydrolase.
 Other names in common use include beta-citryl-L-glutamate hydrolase, formylglutamate deformylase, N-formylglutamate hydrolase, beta-citrylglutamate amidase, beta-citryl-L-glutamate amidohydrolase, beta-citryl-L-glutamate amidase, beta-citrylglutamate amidase, and beta-citryl-L-glutamate-hydrolyzing enzyme.
-This enzyme participates in histidine metabolism and glyoxylate and dicarboxylate metabolism.